Moztafaa/mobile_api/README.md

 ## Usage

-To use the Node Blog API, follow these steps:
+To use the mobile API, follow these steps:

 1. Open your web browser and navigate to `http://localhost:4000`.